 “Meet You At The Light” is also the title of track two.
 The musical arrangement up to that point is big but sparse.
 It emphasizes the vocal harmonies with only piano, synth bass, and some ambient animal chirps.

-Here’s what her team writes about the project, which has seven tracks but an EP-length runtime at 21 minutes:
+The project has seven tracks but an EP-length runtime at 21 minutes.

 Desirée Dawson’s team for Meet You At The Light